fastrgv/CoTerminalApps/README.md

 ----------------------------------------------
 ### SoundFiles [x.wav]
-Fanfare/Applause and UFO sounds are from freesound.org and are covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.
+Fanfare/Applause and UFO sounds are from freesound.org and are covered by the Creative Commons CC0 license.
 Others from
 * classicgaming.cc/classics/pac-man/sounds
 * classicgaming.cc/classics/frogger/sounds
 (also CreativeCommons).